-The credit facility requires the Company to maintain certain financial ratios and places other restrictions on the Company as to its ability to incur additional debt, pay dividends, advance loans and other actions.
-The credit facility is secured by the accounts, accounts receivable, inventory, equipment and other assets of the Company and its subsidiaries.
-As of September 30, 2007, the Company was in compliance with all debt covenants.
+The Company is subject to certain restrictive financial covenants under the agreement and the loans are secured by the Company's accounts receivable, stock or ownership interests, property, and guarantees on a senior subordinated basis by all of the Company's domestic subsidiaries.
+As of June 30, 2007, the Company was in compliance with all debt covenants.